 After applications are received, the Grants Committee will assess each application for: (1) compliance & eligibility; (2) reasonable chance of success, based on the specific information provided; and (3) likely impact on the community in the short, medium or long term.

-Stage 2: During the week of March 6, the Committee Chair will advise State 1 applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.
+Stage 2: During the first week of March, the Committee Chair will advise State 1 applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.

 Short-listed applicants will be invited to meet with the Grants Committee to provide details of their project (the budget and whether grant monies might be leveraged in some way; the project structure and personnel; timelines), answer the Committee’s questions, and ask any questions of their own.

-The Foundation will announce the recipients of Community Impact Grants at its AGM on April 28, 2017.
+The Foundation will announce the recipients of Community Impact Grants at its Annual Meeting on May 4, 2018.
 Knick Knack Nook grant recipients will also be announced that night.

-The Foundation also draws prospective applicants’ attention to the 2017 Knick Knack Nook Small Grants Program (visit http://www.knickknacknook.org/small-grants-program), which will award up to $10,000 for Environmental Sustainability initiatives and up to $10,000 for Social Sustainability initiatives.
+The Foundation also draws prospective applicants’ attention to the 2018 Knick Knack Nook Small Grants Program (visit http://www.knickknacknook.org/small-grants-program).